springcomp/optimized-azerty-win/README.md

 More realistically, enabling <kbd>Caps Lock</kbd> and typing <kbd>c</kbd>, <kbd>'</kbd>, <kbd>e</kbd>, <kbd>s</kbd>, <kbd>t</kbd>, <kbd>Space</kbd>, <kbd>à</kbd>, <kbd>Space</kbd>, <kbd>d</kbd>, <kbd>i</kbd>, <kbd>r</kbd>, <kbd>e</kbd> produces `C'EST À DIRE`.
 Notice that neither the apostrophe (`'`) nor the accented character (`à`) did require extra precautions.
 This would not be normally feasible on a traditional AZERTY layout.

+The SGCaps feature is a popular option that, unfortunately, contradicts the standard.
+If you run a laptop computer without a numeric keypad, please, consider installing the standard-compliant `AZERTY NF Z71-300 (Numérique)` layout instead.
+It is also installed alonside the AZERTY-NF layout.

 ### Extended characters

 The AZERTY-NF contains a 'European Extended Characters' layer that is accessible after pressing <kbd>AltGr</kbd>+<kbd>Eu</kbd>.